C4813/EVE-Trade-Tools-Reprocess-Trading/readme.txt

 = Does this work with page caching plugins? =

-Pages containing either shortcode are automatically marked as non-cacheable on each request using standard WordPress no-cache headers and the `DONOTCACHEPAGE` constant.
+Pages containing any of the plugin shortcodes are automatically marked as non-cacheable on each request using standard WordPress no-cache headers and the `DONOTCACHEPAGE` constant.
 LiteSpeed Cache is also explicitly disabled on those pages via the `X-LiteSpeed-Cache-Control` header.

 = What is removed on uninstall? =